Back To CourseHistory 103: US History I

 The tea had come from Asia, the sugar was from the West Indies and the cups were made in England.
 All of them had come to America through Britain's extensive trade networks.
 In the 17th and 18th centuries, England's economy, like that of most European powers, depended on trade.
 This was the result of an economic system called mercantilism.
 Believing that there was a limited source of wealth in the world, the goal of a mercantilist economy was to amass the most silver and gold at the expense of all the other nations.
 This was done through a favorable balance of trade, so by exporting manufactured goods and limiting the number of imports, nations brought in hard currency.
 This could help them fight wars against the other nations.

 The colonies became an important part of mercantilism even though they didn't have vast supplies of gold and silver as had been hoped.
 England's raw materials were limited, but the colonies were full of all kinds of resources that England needed.
 New England provided timber and ships.
 Grain from the middle colonies fed England's booming population.
-The South provided tobacco, indigo and other cash crops.
+And the South provided tobacco, indigo and other cash crops.
 Best of all, England could get all of these things without having to pay for them in hard currency.
 They could simply get them all through triangular trade.
 British goods were traded for slaves on the African coast, who were shipped to America and traded for the raw materials.

 Even though the colonies existed to enrich the mother country, they each had an internal economy as well.
 This, too, revolved around trade.
 In the earliest days, people literally had to make or trade for everything they needed.
 The Northern colonies, especially, developed cottage industries that traded on a simple barter system.
 For example, one household might mill grain while the neighbor spun wool.